TrevorDArcyEvans/GraphML/README.md

 This will make validators and filters redundnant as all calls are guaranteed to come from the same organisation.
 In turn, this will make the Organisation entity redundant.

+Alternatively, a dedicated deployment *per organisation* would achieve a similar effect at the expense of managing each deployment.

 </details>